aiDAPTIV-Phison/aiDAPTIV-Integration-Chat_with_Github/aiDAPTIV_Files/User_Guide/README_aidaptiv.md

    - To terminate or stop the application, double-click the `stop_all.bat` script in your installer directory.

 2. **Basic Operation**
+- **Key Actions to perform**
   - **Search repositories**
     - Use example GitHub repositories (or your own) to query repository details through the MCP integrations.
   - **Repository Management**
     - Depending on the permission granted in your PAT, you can explore additional GitHub MCP features such as:
       - Creating repositories
       - Creating pull requests
       - Pushing and pulling content
       - Other GitHub automation features
+- **Using Golden Example to build KV cache**
+  - When the app first launches, the KV cache will be built automatically.
+  - You may continue asking question in this chat that reference the golden example(which asks about `linkedin/liger-kernel`), or create a new chat to ask about another Github repository with accelerated inference speed (via KV Cache reuse).
+  - You can perform inference using this prompt for faster result: `Help me search and describe the huggingface/inference-benchmarker github repository`.

 ## Chapter 3: Troubleshooting
 ### Issue 1: No Github tool available
 - **Symptoms**